Analysis | 3 early takeaways from Supreme Court nominee Amy Coney Barrett’s final day of questioning

 Democrats have spent much of this hearing using Barrett’s conservative views to argue she would vote to overturn abortion rights, health-care protections, LGBT rights, gun rights and voting rights.
 Barrett couldn’t bat much of that down because she won’t say much on these issues.
 She is trying to appear impartial on matters that could come before the court.

-So on day two of questioning, Democrats started pointing to the many times the late Justice Antonin Scalia — whose judicial philosophy Barrett has embraced — argued that Obamacare should go, or that a reinforced Voting Rights Act isn’t necessary, or that abortion rights should be questioned.
+So on Day 2 of questioning, Democrats started pointing to the many times the late Justice Antonin Scalia — whose judicial philosophy Barrett has embraced — argued that Obamacare should go, or that a reinforced Voting Rights Act isn’t necessary, or that abortion rights should be questioned.
 Some Democrats even argued she could rule that in vitro fertilization should be unconstitutional, since Barrett signed her name to a 2006 antiabortion newspaper ad by a group that has also compared IVF to manslaughter.

 “I think this is really important because it shows the basic philosophical bent of an individual,” Sen. Dianne Feinstein (D-Calif.) said as she questioned Barrett on the Voting Rights Act.